Facility management: Space allocation and changes

 Consideration may also be given to vending, catering, or a place where staff can make a drink and take a break from their desk.

-World FM Day
+World Facilities Management Day

-Since 2009, Global FM has sponsored an annual World Facilities Management Day, "World FM Day".
-The theme for the 2022 World FM Day (22 May 2022) was "leading a sustainable future"; the purpose of the day is " to recognise and celebrate the vital work that workplace and facilities managers and the wider industry contributes to business worldwide".
+Since 2009, Global FM has sponsored a "World FM Day". to celebrate and recognize the contributions of facilities management professionals.
+The event highlights the role of the facilities manager in driving sustainability, innovation, and operational excellence worldwide.